WokLibCodeClub/Install-Python/Windows-installation/Windows-full-installation/README.md

 ![Programme2](Pythonprog2.png "prog2")

-Once you've *saved* your code, which should be in a file which has the extension ```.py``` you can test it by choosing the Run menu and clicking Run
+Once you've *saved* your code, which should be in a file which has the extension ```.py``` you can test it by choosing the Run menu and clicking Run Module

 ![Programme3](Pythonprog3.png "prog3")